- Search The Registry

 *Emily Perez was born on this date in 1983.
 She was a Black soldier, and West Point graduate.

-Born in Heidelberg, West Germany Emily Jazmin Tatum Perez was the daughter of African American and Hispanic parents.
+Born in Heidelberg, West Germany Emily Jazmin Tatum Perez was the daughter of African American and Hispanic American parents.
 She graduated from Oxon Hill High School, in Maryland, where she was wing commander of Junior ROTC.
 While in high school, working with the Peace Baptist Church, Perez helped begin an HIV-AIDS ministry.

 After high school graduation, Perez attended the United States Military Academy at West Point.
 There she excelled in the classroom and in track and field.
 Following graduation, she was commissioned a Second Lieutenant in the United States Army.
 Perez was deployed to Iraq as a Medical Service Corps officer.